Cave Diving Courses

-Mexico is the number one cave diving destination in the world.
-The Yucatan Peninsula offers a wide variety of cave diving for various levels of experience.
+Mexico´s cenotes are the number one cave diving and cave training destination in the world.
+The Yucatan Peninsula offers a wide variety of cave and cenote diving for various levels of experience.
 The underwater caves of Mexico are very fragile, not very deep, have little water flow or current and often, a lot of fine sediments.
 Good buoyancy, trim and propulsion techniques need to be employed in order to protect this fragile cave environment.
 Cave conservation begins on the surface.

-ProTec Dive Centers specialize in cave diving and overhead environment training.
+ProTec Dive Centers specializes in cave diving training and cenote diving.
 We teach all levels of cave diving, from cavern diver to multi-stage decompression cave diving using DPVs or CCRs.
-Our team of passionate instructors dive year round and are able to draw upon their real life experiences to give you the most up to date and comprehensive cave diving education in the industry.
-Learn more about each course below.
+Our team of passionate instructors dive year round in the cenotes and are able to draw upon their real life experiences to give you the most up to date and comprehensive cave training in the industry.
+Learn more about each cave course below.

 Cave and cavern diver training in Mexico